 Requirement WR4

 WR4 requires that once all data is obtained, fields set, and data is used, the Applicable Entities implement the Interchange without exceeding either the transmission allocation profile or the reliability limit profile stated in the Confirmed Interchange.
-Since the maximum transmission capacity for each TSP is set in accordance with the TSP tariffs, the Applicable Entities must be aware of all transmission allocations from Source to Sink so that dispatch signals do not exceed the most limiting transmission allocation profile.
+Since the maximum transmission capacity for each Transmission Service Provider is set in accordance with the Transmission Service Provider’s tariffs, the Applicable Entities must be aware of all transmission allocations from Source to Sink so that dispatch signals do not exceed the most limiting transmission allocation profile.

 WR4 is designed to assist the Balancing Authority in calculating its NSI between Adjacent Balancing Authorities and it instructs those entities on when to include/exclude both Implemented and adjusted Implemented Interchange.